idanyd/BrickMapper/README.md

 ---

 **Note**: This project is for educational and research purposes.
-LEGO^®^ is a trademark of the LEGO Group.
+LEGO® is a trademark of the LEGO Group.